Info!

 Produced and published by the Energy Institute (EI), the Energy Essentials series aims to explain energy topics in an accurate, concise and accessible format.
 The guides are intended to promote greater understanding of energy, and are suitable for students, professionals whose work crosses over into the energy sector, or anyone with an interest in energy.

 Energy Essentials guides are designed to provide foundation-level understanding with a scientific basis.
-The information, tailored for non experts, is presented in a format intended to be accessible, neutral and based on sound science.
-The development of this guide has involved an extensive review and analysis of relevant literature.
-The document has been through a robust peer review process, with contributions from over 30 subject specialists, including professionally qualified Fellows and Members of the EI, with a broad range of backgrounds and experience.
+The information, tailored for non-experts, is presented in a format intended to be accessible, neutral and based on sound science.

-Due to the constantly evolving nature of energy technologies and markets, all data and information is current as of the date of publishing (10th June 2020).
+Due to the constantly evolving nature of energy technologies and markets, all data and information is current as of the date of publishing (21February 2025).
 For more information, visit the Energy Institute Knowledge Service, or get in contact using knoweldge@energyinst.org.uk

 Other titles in this series